 Once an Org has been created, users with admin permissions can invite new users to join.
-Having an account associated with an Org is required to access any part of that Org, including the Console and associated Portals.
+Having an account associated with an Org is required to access any part of that Org.
 To grant someone the ability to view or work with any part of your Org, you will need to invite them and assign them a role within it.

 To invite a new user to join your Org, click on the Create New button, fill out the Invite Fields that appear in the Inspector, and then click on the Create button that appears in the bottom left:

 - Email (required) - The email address where the invite will be sent